quickapps/docs/en/developers/fields-api.md

 - FieldableBehavior automatically serializes & unserializes the `extra` property for you, so you should always treat `extra` as an array.
-- `Search over fields` feature described above uses the `value` property when looking for matches.
+- `Search over custom fields` feature described above uses the `value` property when looking for matches.
 So in this way your entities can be found when using Field's machine-name in WHERE clauses.
 - Using `extra` is not mandatory, for instance your Field Handler could use